 You will be ascending gradually passing through the jungle.
 It is strange to know that there is no human arrangement on the trail to Thaksingdingma.
 You will reach your destination of Thaksingdingma (3,500m) for Camping.
 Overnight stay at a tented camp.

 Thagnak is not an easy trek as you have to prepare for walking all day throughout the side of the mountain and the trail that leads to Thagnak is a bit narrow.
 The areas of the tropical forest on the trail turn out to be thinner as you climb close to the snow line.
 Overnight stay at a tented camp at Thagnak.

 Day 5: Rest day in Thagnak

 The next day you will spend at Thagnak, resting and acclimatizing to the conditions.
 However, do not worry about getting bored as it is significant to spend an extra day at Thagnak.
-This is a terrific location bounded by different stunning peaks which includes Peak 43(6769m).
+This is a terrific location bounded by different stunning peaks including Peak 43(6769m).
 It is valuable to explore near for the purpose of acclimatization.
-Thagnak is the base for climbing east and north-east side of Kushum Kanguru.
+Thagnak is the base for climbing the east and northeast sides of Kusum Kanguru.
 Overnight stay at a tented camp

 Day 6: Trek to Khahare (5,099m)